CIRCA (art platform)

-The Cultural Institute of Radical Contemporary Arts (CIRCA) is an art and culture platform based in London's Piccadilly Circus.
-Founded in October 2020, they commission and stream a monthly programme of art and culture, every evening at 20:22 (local time) across a global network of billboards in London, Tokyo, New York, Los Angeles, Milan, Berlin, Melbourne and Seoul.
+CIRCA is a cultural platform that combines art and technology to present digital art in public spaces.
+It produces daily broadcasts on the Piccadilly Lights in London.
+CIRCA commissions artists to create works that interrupt commercial advertising, aiming to encourage public reflection and dialogue.
+Revenue from the sale of artist editions is used to support a range of initiatives, including public art projects, scholarships, grants, and the annual CIRCA PRIZE.

 History

 CIRCA was established in 2020 by British-Irish artist Josef O'Connor.
-Their free public art programme is presented in partnership with Europe's largest screen, Piccadilly Lights, and distributed across a global network of billboard screens in Tokyo and Seoul.

-The daily public art programme pauses the advertisements across a global network of screens for three minutes every evening.
-They commission new work to fill the space that considers the world in response to the present year: circa 2020, 2021, etc. It is the largest digital art exhibition in Europe.
+It has a free public art program which is presented in partnership with Europe's largest screen, Piccadilly Lights, and distributed across a global network of billboard screens in Tokyo and Seoul.
+The daily public art program pauses the advertisements across a global network of screens for three minutes every evening.
+They commission new work to fill the space that considers the world in response to the present year: circa 2020, 2021, etc. It is said to be the largest digital art exhibition in Europe.

 The first artist to fill the three-minute daily slot was Ai Weiwei, who is quoted as saying in an interview with The Art Newspaper that "CIRCA 20:20 offers a very important platform for artists to exercise their practice and to reach out to a greater public”.
-Other notable artists and curators whose works have been exhibited as part of the CIRCA programme include Yoko Ono, Marina Abramović, Cauleen Smith, Eddie Peake, Patti Smith, James Barnor,Vivienne Westwood David Hockney, Alvaro Barrington and Anne Imhof.
+Other notable artists and curators whose works have been exhibited as part of the CIRCA programs include Yoko Ono, Marina Abramović, Cauleen Smith, Eddie Peake, Patti Smith, James Barnor,Vivienne Westwood David Hockney, Alvaro Barrington and Anne Imhof.

-Each commission for the project is approved by an independent council chaired by the British independent curator and ex-director and chief curator of The Royal Academy, Norman Rosenthal.
-Other members include the Ghanaian-British architect Sir David Adjaye, Ramita Navai, Greg Sanderson and Patrick Morey-Burrows.

-#CIRCAECONOMY
+#Circaeconomy

-Each month, the exhibiting artist creates an affordable print that is sold online in support of the #CIRCAECONOMY initiative.
-Launched with Ai Weiwei in October 2020, a percentage of the profits from each print is circulated back into helping build an economy that commissions new public art in the community, nurture more diverse cultural industries and supports emerging creative potential.
+Each month, the exhibiting artist creates a print sold online to support the #CIRCAECONOMY initiative.
+Launched with Ai Weiwei in October 2020, a percentage of the profits from each print is circulated back into helping build an economy that commissions new public art in the community, to nurture more diverse cultural industries and support emerging artists.

 In May 2021, CIRCA partnered with Dazed to launch 'Class of 2021' a new global arts initiative awarding one emerging artist with a #CIRCAECONOMY cash prize of £30,000 generated from the sale of artist prints.